Kanyasulkam (film)

 Kanyasulkamu is a 1955 Indian Telugu-language philosophical film directed by P. Pullayya and produced by D. L. Narayana for his production company Vinodha Pictures.
 The film stars N. T. Rama Rao, Savitri and Sowcar Janaki, with soundtrack and score by Ghantasala.
-This film marked the screen debut of actress, Saradha who made a cameo appearance for a three-minute song sequence as a child artist.
+This film marks the screen debut of actress Saradha, who made a cameo appearance for a three-minute song sequence as a child artist.

 Written by Vempati Sadasivabrahmam, Kanyasulkamu is based on a play of the same name by Gurajada Apparao, and is set during the pre-Independence era in the Vizianagaram area of the Madras Presidency of British India.
 The film focuses on a group of Brahmin men and their attempts to earn easy money by conning the women around them, including a young widow and a nine-year-old bride.

 Principal photography was conducted in sets erected at Narasu, Revathi and Venus Cine Studios in Kodambakkam, Madras (now Chennai).
 The post-production activities were completed at Vijaya Laboratory in Madras.
 Kanyasulkamu was released theatrically on 26 August 1955 and opened to negative reviews from both the critics and the audience, who criticized the changes made to the play while adapting it to film.
 During its later re-release in 1983, 1986 and 1993 limited across Andhra Pradesh, Kanyasulkamu completed a 100-day run every time, making it the only Indian film to do so.